BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 available which make it a simple reference for those looking to share methods.
-The specific methods in which specific data is tagged, recognized, stored, and accessed will differ per situation, size, organization, as well as ethical and legality but is important to note this.
+The specific methods in which specific data is tagged, recognized, stored, and accessed will differ per situation, size, organization, as well as ethical and legal considerations but is important to note this.
 Some examples are including the data in code version control or referencing a link to a dataset stored on a server.

 The next is the modeling and analysis code, such as all the code seen throughout this book.
 Ideally this code would be versioned with a